U.S. Worker Productivity Jumps in Third Quarter -- Update

 Output rose at a 3.8% rate during the third quarter, the Labor Department said, while hours worked were up at a 0.8% pace -- matching the second-smallest increase since 2010.

-The nonpartisan Congressional Budget Office had projected in June for nonfarm business productivity to advance 1.7% from 2017 to 2027.
-That gain would put the economy in line for a potential growth rate of about 1.8% during that decade.
+The nonpartisan Congressional Budget Office projected in June for nonfarm business productivity to advance 1.7% from 2017 to 2027.
+That gain would put the economy in line for a potential growth rate of about 1.8% during the decade.

 President Donald Trump has targeted economic growth of at least 3% annually, a pace that has been achieved the past two quarters.
-For it to be maintained over the longer run, however, productivity would need to improve more rapidly or the labor supply would need to increase above projected rates.
+For it to be maintained over the longer run productivity would need to improve or the labor supply would need to increase above projected rates.

-Thursday's report showed productivity declining last quarter at manufacturing firms, but that was more than offset by strong gains at other businesses.
-Over the prior year, manufacturing productivity advanced at nearly the same rate as for workers in other businesses.
+"The productivity numbers are encouraging at face value, but getting to 3% is still going to be a huge stretch," said Scott Brown, an economist at Raymond James.

-Unit labor costs at nonfarm businesses rose at a 0.5% rate in the third quarter, the Labor Department said.
-Unit labor costs are the ratio of hourly pay to productivity.
-From a year earlier, unit labor costs fell 0.1%.
-Tempered labor-cost pressures are consistent with soft wage growth and consumer-price inflation in recent years.
+Thursday's report showed unit labor costs, the ratio of hourly pay to productivity, rose at a 0.5% rate in the third quarter, and fell 0.1% from a year earlier.
+Tempered labor-cost pressures are consistent with low inflation.

 Write to Eric Morath at eric.morath@wsj.com